Trebacz/Glasshousestore/wp-content/plugins/ecr-google-customer-reviews/readme.txt

 = Does the survey opt-in show on mobile devices? =

-Unfortunately, no... not for now.
-According to Google, the GCR opt-in survey will not show on mobile devices.
-They said "Thanks for your feedback though and we will take it onboard for future reference."
+Yes, it does now!
+Originally it didn't and at that time, according to Google, the GCR opt-in survey would not show on mobile devices.
+They had said "Thanks for your feedback though and we will take it onboard for future reference."

+Well, I'm happy to report that it seems Google really has taken this feedback and implemented the survey popup on mobile devices.
+No update of this plugin is necessary for this new feature.

+If you find it's not working for you, please let us know in the support forum.
+Thanks.

 = Why does the survey opt-in not show on some browsers =